DerBrunoIR/SprachAnalyse/README.md

 > [!Caution]
-> The dependency for accessing YouTube's Api is currently broken
+> The dependency used for accessing YouTube Api is currently broken

 # SprachAnalyse